eflumerf/styleguide/dune-daq-cppguide.md

 inline.
 The main reason for making a virtual function inline is to place its definition in the class, either for convenience or to document its behavior, e.g., for accessors and mutators.

+### Inline Functions [DUNE VERSION]

+Define functions inline only when they are small, say, 10 lines or fewer.
+Feel free to inline accessors and mutators, and other short, performance-critical functions.
+Don't inline functions with loops or switch statements (unless, in the common case, the loop or switch statement is never executed).

 ### Names and Order of Includes